Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Scheme Details

 \subsubsection{Perturbation in the \textit{Evaluator}}

-However, directly transmiting the aggregated intermediate quantities will lead to model weights leakage in the \textit{CSP}. \begin{definition}[Weight Stolen Attack 1] If $E[Q_k]$, $E[S_{k j}]$, $E[Z_{k}]$ and $E[\Delta R_{k}]$ are sent to the \textit{CSP}, it can calculate the real value of $P_k$ in Eq. \eqref{equ:pk1}.
+However, directly transmitting the aggregated intermediate quantities will lead to model weight leakage in the \textit{CSP}. \begin{definition}[Weight Stolen Attack 1] If $E[Q_k]$, $E[S_{k j}]$, $E[Z_{k}]$ and $E[\Delta R_{k}]$ are sent to the \textit{CSP}, it can calculate the actual value of $P_k$ in Eq. \eqref{equ:pk1}.
 Therefore, after generating a random set of initial weights $w_k, (k=0,\cdots,n)$, the \textit{CSP} can obtain the final model weights by executing the coordinate descent algorithm individually. \end{definition}

-To prevent model stolen attack in the \textit{CSP} , we devise to add perturbations on one of the encrypted and aggregated intermediate quantities, i.e., $E[{S}_k]$.
+To prevent the model stolen attack in the \textit{CSP} , we devise to add perturbations on one of the encrypted and aggregated intermediate quantities, i.e., $E[S_{kj}]$.
 The \textit{Evaluator} firstly generates a set of random number ${\xi}_{k j}, (k,j=0,\cdots,n)$, and then executes the paillier homomorphic scalar multiplication operations `$\otimes $' on ${\xi}_{k j}$ and $E[{S}_{k j}]$ as